FFoccuss/proyectof/README.md

 # proyectof
-Web on Jquery and Ajax.
+Web on Jquery & Ajax.